developerdave94/nx-mvie-install/instructions.md

 </br>

-## Installing the CUDA Toolkit via NVIDIA's SDK Manager
+## Installing the MVI Edge Pre-Requisites

-### Downloading the SDK Manager on the Host VM and Flashing the Jetson NX
+### Installing the CUDA Toolkit via NVIDIA's SDK Manager
-  1.
+  1. On the Ubuntu VM, go to (https://developer.nvidia.com/nvidia-sdk-manager) and download the NVIDIA SDK Manager 1.7.2 Ubuntu .deb file.